Hubear-MUC/GGE/README.md

 See "readme.txt" for details.

 Code extent: Max.
-146 bytes
+168 bytes

 ---

 Version history:
 --

+Version 0.3

+New function implemented to dice to an arbitrary hightest number with passing it as argument:  int dice()

+In fact dice10() now uses dice() to roll the dice with the argument of 10

 Version 0.2